-No Show: If a student fails to attend/participate in a class by the end of the second week of the term they will be considered a “No-Show”.
-The class will be dropped from the student’s schedule & they will receive a 50% refund of tuition and fees for the “No-Show” course.
+No Show: Students failing to meet attendance/participation requirements for a class at the start of a term will be considered a “No-Show” and the class will be administratively dropped from the student’s schedule.
+Students will receive a 50% refund of the tuition and fees for the “No-Show” course.
 Any classes left on a student’s schedule will be charged at the full tuition rate.
 The attendance/participation requirements are:

 - In an 8-week or full semester on-ground class, if a student fails to attend during the first ten (10) calendar days of the semester, an administrative drop will occur.

 - In a 4-week on-ground class, if a student fails to attend during the first six (6) calendar days of the semester, an administrative drop will occur.

 - Distance Learning Attendance in a Distance Learning course is determined by a student’s active ACADEMIC participation in a course at the start of the semester.
 Students must engage in a substantive academic activity in order to maintain their financial aid status.
 Signing into Blackboard without participating in a Distance Learning academic activity does not constitute attendance.

 - In an 8-week or full-semester online class, if a student does not complete at least one substantive activity (activity or assignment that impacts the final grade) during the first ten (10) calendar days of the semester, an administrative drop will occur.

 - In a 4-week online class, if a student fails to complete at least one substantive activity (activity or assignment that impacts the final grade) during the first six (6) calendar days of the semester, an administrative drop will occur.